Independence Realty Trust (NYSE:IRT) Sees Large Volume Increase

-Independence Realty Trust, Inc. (NYSE:IRT) saw an uptick in trading volume on Tuesday .
-149,344 shares traded hands during mid-day trading, a decline of 87% from the previous session’s volume of 1,175,401 shares.The stock last traded at $23.26 and had previously closed at $23.86.
+Independence Realty Trust, Inc. (NYSE:IRT) saw unusually-strong trading volume on Wednesday .
+Approximately 57,471 shares changed hands during mid-day trading, a decline of 93% from the previous session’s volume of 882,654 shares.The stock last traded at $24.04 and had previously closed at $23.75.

-A number of brokerages recently weighed in on IRT.
-Citigroup lifted their price target on Independence Realty Trust from $24.00 to $26.00 and gave the stock a “neutral” rating in a research note on Monday, December 13th.
-Zacks Investment Research raised Independence Realty Trust from a “hold” rating to a “buy” rating and set a $24.00 price target on the stock in a research note on Thursday, October 14th.
-Robert W. Baird reissued a “buy” rating on shares of Independence Realty Trust in a research note on Monday, November 15th.
-BMO Capital Markets assumed coverage on Independence Realty Trust in a research report on Friday, December 17th.
-They set an “outperform” rating and a $28.00 price objective for the company.
-Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Independence Realty Trust from $19.00 to $22.00 and gave the stock a “buy” rating in a research report on Thursday, September 23rd.
-Three investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $23.14.
+Several research firms have recently weighed in on IRT.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Independence Realty Trust from $19.00 to $22.00 and gave the company a “buy” rating in a research note on Thursday, September 23rd.
+Zacks Investment Research raised shares of Independence Realty Trust from a “hold” rating to a “buy” rating and set a $24.00 price target on the stock in a research report on Thursday, October 14th.
+Citigroup lifted their price target on shares of Independence Realty Trust from $24.00 to $26.00 and gave the company a “neutral” rating in a research report on Monday, December 13th.
+KeyCorp lifted their price target on shares of Independence Realty Trust from $22.00 to $27.00 and gave the company an “overweight” rating in a research report on Wednesday, November 3rd.
+Finally, B. Riley reaffirmed a “neutral” rating on shares of Independence Realty Trust in a research report on Tuesday, September 28th.
+Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average target price of $23.14.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 21st.
-Stockholders of record on Thursday, December 30th will be issued a dividend of $0.12 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, January 21st.
+Investors of record on Thursday, December 30th will be paid a $0.12 dividend.
 The ex-dividend date of this dividend is Wednesday, December 29th.
-This represents a $0.48 annualized dividend and a dividend yield of 2.04%.
-Independence Realty Trust’s dividend payout ratio is 165.52%.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 1.98%.
+Independence Realty Trust’s dividend payout ratio (DPR) is presently 165.52%.

-Several institutional investors have recently made changes to their positions in IRT.
-Handelsbanken Fonder AB raised its stake in shares of Independence Realty Trust by 84.4% in the 2nd quarter.
-Handelsbanken Fonder AB now owns 27,961 shares of the real estate investment trust’s stock valued at $510,000 after acquiring an additional 12,800 shares in the last quarter.
-Russell Investments Group Ltd. raised its stake in shares of Independence Realty Trust by 19.6% in the 2nd quarter.
-Russell Investments Group Ltd. now owns 986,481 shares of the real estate investment trust’s stock valued at $17,982,000 after acquiring an additional 161,414 shares in the last quarter.
-IndexIQ Advisors LLC raised its stake in shares of Independence Realty Trust by 6.5% in the 2nd quarter.
-IndexIQ Advisors LLC now owns 42,448 shares of the real estate investment trust’s stock valued at $774,000 after acquiring an additional 2,607 shares in the last quarter.
-Congress Asset Management Co.
-MA raised its stake in shares of Independence Realty Trust by 17.9% in the 2nd quarter.
-Congress Asset Management Co.
-MA now owns 108,062 shares of the real estate investment trust’s stock valued at $1,970,000 after acquiring an additional 16,387 shares in the last quarter.
-Finally, Aew Capital Management L P raised its stake in shares of Independence Realty Trust by 16.1% in the 2nd quarter.
-Aew Capital Management L P now owns 2,258,800 shares of the real estate investment trust’s stock valued at $41,178,000 after acquiring an additional 312,600 shares in the last quarter.
+Several large investors have recently modified their holdings of the stock.
+BlackRock Inc. increased its stake in shares of Independence Realty Trust by 0.5% in the second quarter.
+BlackRock Inc. now owns 19,154,726 shares of the real estate investment trust’s stock worth $349,190,000 after buying an additional 89,089 shares during the last quarter.
+Vanguard Group Inc. increased its stake in Independence Realty Trust by 4.7% during the second quarter.
+Vanguard Group Inc. now owns 11,966,828 shares of the real estate investment trust’s stock valued at $218,155,000 after purchasing an additional 535,903 shares during the last quarter.
+Deutsche Bank AG increased its stake in Independence Realty Trust by 85.3% during the third quarter.
+Deutsche Bank AG now owns 5,640,785 shares of the real estate investment trust’s stock valued at $114,790,000 after purchasing an additional 2,596,147 shares during the last quarter.
+State Street Corp increased its stake in Independence Realty Trust by 4.8% during the second quarter.
+State Street Corp now owns 5,294,979 shares of the real estate investment trust’s stock valued at $96,527,000 after purchasing an additional 243,957 shares during the last quarter.
+Finally, Alliancebernstein L.P. increased its stake in Independence Realty Trust by 7.1% during the third quarter.
+Alliancebernstein L.P. now owns 5,155,562 shares of the real estate investment trust’s stock valued at $104,916,000 after purchasing an additional 343,047 shares during the last quarter.
 Institutional investors and hedge funds own 92.65% of the company’s stock.

 Independence Realty Trust Company Profile (NYSE:IRT)